 The Labour government has made a series of pledges on migration: to bring down net migration, reduce reliance on overseas workers, tackle smuggling gangs, clear the asylum backlog, and accelerate the removal of people without legal status in the UK.

 Progress on several of the pledges can be tracked using readily available official data.
 However, the data do not always tell us everything we might want to know.
-Some promises cannot be assessed at all using publicly available data.
+The government’s success or failure in relation to some of its aims cannot be assessed at all using publicly available data.
 This commentary explains what the data do and do not tell us about the Labour government’s progress towards its goals as it begins implementing its plans.

 Pledge 1: Bringing down net migration